Dedicated to Maine Athletes… Past, Present & Future

 * Hall of Fame Banquet

 The initial letter went out to about 1,300 recent dues payers.
-The campaign will continue as we attempt to reach all of the estimated 5,000 letter winners living all over the world.
+The campaign is continuing throughout the academic year as we attempt to reach all of the estimated 5,000 letter winners living all over the world.

 University of Maine Foundation